RichCherng/React-Knowledge-base/README.md

+## Note:

+- **setState()** method is used to update the state of the component.
+This method will not replace the state, but only add changes to the original state.

 Whenever `this.setState` is called, an update to the component is scheduled, causing React to merge in the passed state update and rerender the component along with its descendants.